Otoplasty surgery, also known as ear surgery, is a type of plastic surgery procedure performed

 Candidates for otoplasty surgery or ear surgery usually suffer from one or more of the following:

-Patients need to stop smoking at least a month before the otoplasty surgery, as it can interfere with the healing process and the anaesthesia used.
-Blood thinners, anti inflammatory medicine, herbal teas and omega 3 capsules need to be avoided for at least 2 weeks because they can increase the risk of excessive bleeding.
+Patients need to stop smoking at least a month before the otoplasty surgery, as it can interfere with the healing process and the anesthesia used.
+The usage of vitamins, current medications, supplements, and alcohol should be examined and limited if the doctor see it necessary according to the condition of the patients.
+Blood thinners, anti-inflammatory medicine, herbal supplements, herbal teas and omega 3 capsules need to be avoided for at least 2 weeks because they can increase the risk of excessive bleeding.

 Usually no overnight stay is required